coatespt/cursor-twitter/SESSION_NOTES.md

 The project is a way to read the Twitter firehose and find new subjects appearing in the Tweet stream in near real time.
 Ideally, significant new subjects will be identified within seconds of their surging into the stream.

 The underlying insight is that it would be essentially useless to analyse all the subjects that are active at any one time because this number is in the tens of thousands--at least 500x too much for a human to grasp.
 However, if one settles for only seeing new subjects as they arrive:
 - The amount of data for a human to be exposed to is vastly smaller
 - The subjects arrive most-important-first
 - You asymptotically approach getting **all** subjects with the most useful first.

-Fortunately, new subjects actually arrive at a manageable rate.
+Fortunately, new subjects tend to arrive at a manageable rate.
 Depending upon exactly how you parameterize the definition of "subject," new subjects arrive perhaps every few seconds.
 Tuned well, you get something with about the information density of the Times Square News Ticker.

 To find subjects by characterizing the semantics of thousands of Tweets per second, and then grouping them together based upon subject similarity would be a daunting task computationally.
 Certainly it would be extremely difficult to do in real time.
 Fortunately, however, groups of meaningful words used together are an excellent proxy for semantics.